Robust Estimation and Inference in Panels with Interactive Fixed Effects: Introduction

 { \bf Related literature}

-There exist various alternative estimation methods for panel regressions with interactive fixed effects.
-For example, \cite{HoltzEakin-Newey-Rosen1988} introduce the the quasi-difference approach, \cite{AhnLeeSchmidt2001,AhnLeeSchmidt2013} use generalized method of moments estimation, and \cite{Chamberlain2009} use invariance arguments to derive procedures that satisfy a Bayes-minimax property.
-All those papers assume fixed $T$, with only $N$ going to infinity.
-More recent papers investigating the fixed $T$ large $N$ case include \cite{robertson2015iv}, \cite{juodis2018fixed}, \cite{westerlund2019cce}, \cite{higgins2021fixed}, \cite{juodis2022linear}.
-As mentioned before, in the context of large $N$ and large $T$ panels, two seminal works that have spurred a very large number of follow-up papers are \cite{Pesaran2006estimation} and \cite{bai2009panel} --- for a review and further references see \cite{bai2016econometric}.
+The papers by \citet{Pesaran2006estimation} and \citet{bai2009panel} mentioned previously have motivated a large follow up literature on large $N$ and $T$ analysis of panel models with interactive effects. \cite{bai2016econometric} provides a review with further references.
+Another literature has proposed alternative estimation methods along with asymptotic analysis in the regime with $T$ fixed and $N$ increasing.
+This includes the quasi-difference approach of \citet{HoltzEakin-Newey-Rosen1988} and generalized method of moments approaches of \cite{AhnLeeSchmidt2001,AhnLeeSchmidt2013}.
+More recent papers analyzing the fixed $T$ large $N$ regime include \cite{robertson2015iv}, \cite{juodis2018fixed}, \cite{westerlund2019cce}, \cite{higgins2021fixed}, \cite{juodis2022linear}.
+None of these papers provide inference methods that remain valid when factors are weak or rank-deficient (e.g.\ $f=0$). \cite{Chamberlain2009} derive estimators that satisfy a Bayes-minimax property over a certain class of priors in a finite sample setting that includes a version of the model (\ref{FactorModel}).
+This Bayes-minimax property does not, however, translate to a guarantee on coverage or estimation error under weak factors.

 A special case of the violation of the strong factor assumption is when some factor are equal to zero, while all other factors are strong; the inference results of \cite{bai2009panel} are usually robust towards this specific violation of the strong factor assumption \citep{MoonWeidner2015}.
 This robustness, however, does not carry over to more general weak factors in the DGP of $\Gamma_{it}$, as illustrated by Figure~\ref{fig: intro}.